godotengine/godot-docs/tutorials/physics/large_world_coordinates.rst

 greatly increased by going from a single-precision float to a double-precision float.

-To avoid vertex snapping issues when far away from the world origin, Godot's 3D rendering engine will increase its precision for rendering operations when large world coordinates are enabled.
+To avoid model snapping issues when far away from the world origin, Godot's 3D rendering engine will increase its precision for rendering operations when large world coordinates are enabled.
 The shaders do not use double-precision floats for performance reasons, but an `alternative solution <https://github.com/godotengine/godot/pull/66178>`__